 San José State University, founded in 1857, is California's oldest institution of public higher education.
 It is located within walking distance of downtown San José and the new San Jose City Hall.
 It is the home of the newly completed Dr. Martin Luther King Jr. Library, the largest public library in the western United States.
-The University's enrollment stands at nearly 32,000 students.
+The university's enrollment stands at nearly 32,000 students.

 The College of Engineering

-Frequently referred to as "The Engine That Drives Silicon Valley,"SJSU's College of Engineering has provided more engineers to its high-tech community than any other university in the USA.
+Frequently referred to as "The Engine that Drives Silicon Valley, "SJSU's College of Engineering has provided more engineers to its high-tech community than any other university in the USA.
 The college has 7,300 students, 2,500 graduates and 4,800 undergraduates.
 The nine departments offer thirteen different degree programs at the BS and MS levels.

 The EE Department

-The EE Department has established a firm goal to provide a high quality Electrical Engineering education to its students at both the undergraduate and graduate levels.
-The Department offers classroom instruction by the best qualified EE faculty, hand-on experience in industry-sponsored state-of-the-art laboratories, and opportunities for industry internships.
+The EE Department has established a firm goal to provide high quality Electrical Engineering education to its students at both the undergraduate and graduate levels.
+The Department offers classroom instruction by the best qualified EE faculty, hands-on experience in industry-sponsored state-of-the-art laboratories, and opportunities for industry internships.
 The Department has over 600 undergraduate and 550 graduate students.

 EE Department's Mission